algorandfoundation/algokit-cli/docs/features/project/deploy.md

 ## Passing Extra Arguments

 You can pass additional arguments to the deploy command.
-These extra arguments will be appended to the end of the deploy command specified in your `.algokit.toml` file or to the command specifified directly via `--command` option.
-Declare after `--` to mark distinction between arguments used by cli vs arguments to be passed as extras to the deploy command/script defined.
+These extra arguments will be appended to the end of the deploy command specified in your `.algokit.toml` file or to the command specified directly via `--command` option.

+To pass extra arguments, use `--` after the AlgoKit command and options to mark the distinction between arguments used by the CLI and arguments to be passed as extras to the deploy command/script.

 Example: